fontforge/designwithfontforge.com/en-US/Creating_o_and_n.md

 For instance, for a curve and a straight edge to look as though they are aligning correctly on the baseline, the curve must actually sit a little below the line, producing an *undershoot*.
-The portion of the character that dips just below the baseline in order to appear sitting on the baseline is called the *underhang* &ndash; demonstrated below.
+The portion of the character that dips just below the baseline in order to appear sitting on the baseline is called the *underhang* &mdash; demonstrated below.
 Without underhang, characters with curves around the baseline will appear misaligned within a line of text.

 <img src="images/underhang1.png" alt>